IADR Scientific Group Descriptions

 By joining the Global Oral Health Inequalities Research Network (GOHIRN), you can become involved in research initiatives with a focus on the following: stimulation, promotion and fostering research on global oral health inequalities; collaboration with the wider health community in research focused on global health inequalities; interdisciplinary research collaboration among those with an interest in global oral health inequalities in research institutions, schools and other center; foster an environment where mentoring junior faculty and students at all levels of training in terms of career development and research focus is prioritized; involvement with and support of IADR in promoting global oral health inequalities research and in collaborating with other international organizations; and achieving the goals for the Global Oral Health Inequalities Research Network including encouraging programs of excellence in global oral health sciences and international health within universities and other appropriate institutions, not confined to dental schools, encouraging capacity building initiatives in global oral health research and pursuit of an implementation agenda, and a solution based approach.
 GOHIRN offers a supportive forum for conducting and presenting research in all aspects of oral health where inequalities exist, and pursues a local, national and global agenda.

-The International RDC/TMD Consortium Network’s specific goals include establishing a working consortium of multi-national clinical centers having the capability to conduct interdisciplinary basic, translational and clinical research on an international and collaborative level into the etiology, diagnosis, prevention and management of TMDs and orofacial pain conditions, and developing comparable evidence-based diagnostic criteria through research collaboration into all acute and chronic dental and orofacial pain conditions.
+INfORM’s specific goal is to maintain and continue to add to a working consortium of multi-national clinical centers having the capability to conduct interdisciplinary basic, translational and clinical research on an international and collaborative level into the etiology, diagnosis, prevention and management of TMD, orofacial pain conditions, and related disorders.
+One of INfORM’s key objectives is to continue to develop comparable evidence-based diagnostic criteria through research collaboration into all acute and chronic dental and orofacial pain conditions.
 The Research Diagnostic Criteria for Temporomandibular Disorders (Dworkin and LeResche, 1992; RDC/TMD) has become internationally recognized as a useful clinical, laboratory, and epidemiologic classification tool.
-In order to ensure that (1) patients experiencing TMDs receive only the most appropriate care, (2) laboratory experiments produce generalizable data via reliable classification, and (3) clinical and epidemiological studies are conducted within a common framework, the International RDC/TMD Consortium Network, “the Consortium”, has been created to foster collaborative international research yielding the most accurate and useful evidence-based description of the complete natural history, clinical course and therapeutic efficacy of TMDs and of all the risk and protective factors influencing all forms of TMDs.
+In order to ensure that (1) patients experiencing TMDs receive only the most appropriate care, (2) laboratory experiments produce generalizable data via reliable classification, and (3) clinical and epidemiological studies are conducted within a common framework, the Consortium now known as INfORM was established in order to foster collaborative international research.
+Thus far INfORM and its members have yielded the most accurate and useful evidence-based description of the natural history, clinical course and therapeutic efficacy of TMDs and of the risk and protective factors influencing the most common forms of TMDs.
+In addition, INfORM continues to develop other criteria for conditions such as burning mouth and the phenomenon represented by phantom tooth pain.

 Network for Practice-based Research